SkylineCommunications/dataminer-docs/connector-help/connector_help/Racktivity Energy Switch ES6124-16.md

 ### General

-This page provides general status information, including the System Name, Device Name, Rack Name, Rack Position, Description, System Object ID and System Up time.For some of these parameters, the value can be adjusted on this page.
+This page provides general status information, including the System Name, Device Name, Rack Name, Rack Position, Description, System Object ID and System Up time.
+For some of these parameters, the value can be adjusted on this page.

 ### Power General